 Courses at The GSAPP

-Some Graduate School of Architecture, Planning, & Preservation (GSAPP) courses are open to undergraduate students.
+Some courses at The Graduate School of Architecture, Planning, & Preservation (GSAPP) are open to undergraduate students.
 Typically, these courses are only recommended for students at an advanced level within the architecture major.
-Cross-registration for GSAPP courses always takes place during the Change of Program period (the first and second week of classes only).

 If you are interested in taking a course at The GSAPP, you may follow the instructions below.

 Instructions for Registration:

 1. The week before the semester starts, check the GSAPP's list of courses available for cross registration (i.e. courses that are potentially open to undergraduate students).
 Please note that this list typically isn't published until the week before classes begin.